Minot Municipal Court

--Defendants charged with offenses that require an appearance before Judge Beall will be contacted by the city Clerk of Court to schedule that appearance.
-It is imperative that defendants keep current contact information with the Clerk’s office to ensure contact can be made.
+- It is imperative that defendants keep current contact information with the Clerk’s office to ensure contact can be made.

-- Municipal Court Lobby: 10:30 - 4:30 Monday-Friday
+- Municipal Court Lobby: 8:00am - 4:30pm Monday-Friday

-- by mail, PO Box 5006, Minot ND 58702
+- By mail: Minot Municipal Court, PO Box 5006, Minot ND 58702

 Minot Municipal Court is in session Monday through Thursday.
-Ashley Beall is the presiding Judge.
+Ashley E. Beall is the presiding Judge.
 Court begins at 9:00 a.m. with initial appearances and continues until all scheduled cases are heard.
 Trials begin at 9:30 a.m. or as soon as initial appearances and scheduled cases are completed.